Because it has so many redeeming qualities, we’re willing to overlook the origin of tickseed’s scientific name, Coreopsis.

 Setting aside its queasiness-inducing common name, tickseed is certainly a plant you should consider for your garden.

 What do you think about this American native?
 Willing to try it in your yard?
-Share your thoughts below, in the comments area.
+Share your thoughts in the comments section below.

 And for more information on growing wildflowers in your garden, check out these additional guides next: